 Abilify has black box warnings in three categories: elderly use, stroke, and suicidal thoughts.

 If older adults use Abilify, it can also increase their risk of death.

 In clinical trials, older adults with dementia also had an increased risk of potentially fatal strokes.
 Abilify should be used with extreme caution in older patients with Alzheimer’s disease.

 In patients with depression, taking Abilify consequently led to suicidal thoughts and behaviors most notably in patients under 24 years old.

 We Want to Help Abilify Victims

 Undeniably, it is your right to be informed about the long-term risks associated with the medications you take, and it is the responsibility of drug companies to provide this information.
 If you or a loved one has developed a compulsive behavior after taking Abilify, you should demand accountability from Bristol-Myers Squibb.
-Why weren’t you told?
+Why didn’t they tell you?

 We want to also help send a message that this is not acceptable.
 We are advocates for consumers who have been harmed by dangerous products, and we have the experience necessary to successfully litigate these cases.

 Contact the Michael Brady Lynch Firm today for a free consultation to learn more about seeking justice.
 Compensation may be available for any medical expenses associated with this ordeal, as well as for your physical and emotional suffering.
 There is no obligation.